Humbly Homemade

 • Toss the cold butter cubes in the flour mixture.
 Use your index fingers and thumbs to squish the butter cubes until they resemble thick cornflakes.

+• Add 2 tablespoons of the ice cold water and mix the dough with a large spoon.
 Keep adding another 1 tablespoon of cold water at a time, mixing after each addition, until the dough can hold its shape when squeezed in the palm of your hand, and there are no dry pockets of flour.

 • On a clean work surface, shape the dough into two discs, one slightly larger than the other.
 Wrap each dough disc separately in plastic cling wrap and refrigerate for at least 3 hours, or up to 3 days.
 You can also freeze your dough in advance.